artemnikitin/devicefarm-ci-tool/README.md

 Example: `-run myName`
 - ```test``` path to tests.
 Overrides value of `testPackagePath` parameter from config.
 Example: `-test /path/to/my/testapp.apk`
 - ```devices``` name of device pool where app will be run.
+If not specified, then tests will be run in default pool selected by AWS.
-Example:`-devices my-device-pool`
+Example: `-devices my-device-pool`
 - ```config``` path to config in JSON format.
-Example:`-config /path/to/config.json`
+Example: `-config /path/to/config.json`
 - ```wait``` wait for an end of test run.
 Useful for CI.
 Disabled by default.
-Example:`-wait`
+Example: `-wait`
 - ```checkEvery``` checks every X seconds for test run completion.
 Default value is 5 second.
 Example: `-checkEvery 15`
 - ```ignoreUnavailableDevices``` allows to consider test runs as passed for runs where tests passes on several devices, but some of devices were unavailable.
+For example, if device pool consists of 3 devices and on 2 devices everything is ok, but third device was unavailable, then using this option will mark test run as successful.
 Example: `-ignoreUnavailableDevices`
 - ```testType``` allows to specify test type via command line.
-Test type should be one of test types available on AWS Device Farm, see [ScheduleRunTest](http://docs.aws.amazon.com/devicefarm/latest/APIReference/API_ScheduleRunTest.html)
+Test type should be one of test types available on AWS Device Farm, see [ScheduleRunTest](http://docs.aws.amazon.com/devicefarm/latest/APIReference/API_ScheduleRunTest.html).
+Overrides value of `type` parameter from config.
 Example: `-testType INSTRUMENTATION`

 #### Configuration file